Where do we stand on coffee?

 2013 headline: Coffee lowers risk of heart disease and helps you live longer

-For general heart disease a meta-analysis of 36 studies with more than 1.2 million participants found moderate coffee drinking seemed to be associated with a low risk for heart disease; plus, there wasn't a higher risk among those who drank more than five cups a day.
+For general heart disease, a meta-analysis of 36 studies with more than 1.2 million participants found that moderate coffee drinking seemed to be associated with a low risk of heart disease; plus, there wasn't a higher risk among those who drank more than five cups a day.

 How about coffee's effects on your overall risk of death?
-One analysis of 20 studies, and another that included 17 studies, both of which included more than a million people, found drinking coffee reduced your total mortality risk slightly.
+One analysis of 20 studies, and another that included 17 studies, both of which included more than a million people, found that drinking coffee reduced your total mortality risk slightly.

 2015 headline: Coffee is practically a health food

-As a sign of the times, the U.S. Department of Agriculture now agrees that "coffee can be incorporated into a healthy lifestyle," especially if you stay within three to five cups a day (a maximum of 400 mg of caffeine), and avoid fattening cream and sugar.
-You can read their analysis of the latest data on everything from diabetes to chronic disease here.
+As a sign of the times, the US Department of Agriculture now agrees that "coffee can be incorporated into a healthy lifestyle," especially if you stay within three to five cups a day (a maximum of 400 milligrams of caffeine), and avoid fattening cream and sugar.

+2017 headline: Drink up unless you are pregnant, at risk for fractures or have Parkinson's
-The largest study to date on coffee and mortality surveyed 520,000 people in 10 European countries and found that regularly drinking coffee could significantly lower the risk of death.

-Another study with a focus on non-white populations and had similar findings.
-That study surveyed 185,000 African-Americans, Native Americans, Hawaiians, Japanese-Americans, Latinos and whites.
-The varying lifestyles and dietary habits of the people observed in both studies led the authors to believe that coffee's impact on longevity doesn't have to do with how its prepared or how people drink it -- it has to do with the beverage's biological effect on the body.
+A massive study on coffee and mortality surveyed 520,000 people in 10 European countries and found that regularly drinking coffee could significantly lower the risk of death.
+Another study with a focus on non-white populations said coffee's impact on longevity doesn't have to do with how it's prepared or how people drink it; it has to do with the beverage's biological effect on the body.

+On the cautionary side, a study published in September reversed opinion on the benefits for Parkinson's disease, which was long thought to be helped by caffeine.
+Researchers who first that found coffee reduced tremors in those with Parkinson's went back and studied a larger sample of patients for a longer time.
+This time, they found no difference between those taking caffeine tablets and those taking a placebo.
+After the initial data came back negative, the study was stopped.

+In November, the British Medical Journal published a huge umbrella study that looked at over 200 meta-analyses of the health benefits of coffee and that found three to four cups of coffee a day lowers the risk of heart disease, numerous types of cancer, and neurological, metabolic and liver disorders, as well as overall mortality.

 But stay tuned.
 There's sure to be another meta-study, and another opinion.
 We'll keep you updated.